georgebv/drf-pydantic/README.md

 data serialization and validation.

-[Django REST framework](https://www.django-rest-framework.org) is a framework built on top of [Django](https://www.djangoproject.com/) which allows writing REST APIs.
+[Django REST framework](https://www.django-rest-framework.org) is a framework built on top of [Django](https://www.djangoproject.com/) used to write REST APIs.

-If like me you develop DRF APIs and you like pydantic , `drf-pydantic` is for you 😍.
+If you develop DRF APIs and rely on pydantic for data validation/(de)serialization , then `drf-pydantic` is for you 😍.

 # Installation